tobek/laminae/17-nep.md

     - "an indigenous Amazonian society that shifted seasonally between two entirely different forms of social organization (small, authoritarian nomadic bands during the dry months; large, consensual horticultural settlements during the rainy season)" NEP
     - doppelganger (you fight them)
     - MAYBE ACTUALLY HIVE All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic (or complex) mind, or are actually different minds) - should probably be NEP or LED
+        - AKA collective consciousness/intelligence, mindcity, hypermind, metamind, group mind
+        - "Something the whole ocean is doing"
     - Pantropy: modifying being to suit its environment (opposite of terraforming) - NEP?
     - a city where there is some wild price you have to pay - like having something tattooed on your body (inspired by Palimpsest book) NEC NEP
-    - they worship a god who is crazy but they love it - CGC NEP NEC
     - the conception of perfection. (look up quotes?)
-LEP NEP
+NEP
         + That is "perfect," which completely fulfills its functions. nothing to add, nothing to take away
     - weirdly insensitive and/or literally stupid, but powerful.
 XXD - NEP, CGD
     - Some kind of super complex interlocking yoga that I can make IRL - NED or NEP